ramonfontes/wireless-mesh-book/adhoc.md

 As you can see, communication can now be successfully established thanks to the static routing configured on the nodes.

+Finally, you can get some information about the ad-hoc network by using iw.

 ```
 mininet-wifi> sta1 iw dev sta1-wlan0 info
 Interface sta1-wlan0